Muwpay-uniswapper/Muwp-Stellar/MUWP Technical Architecture Diagram on STELLAR.md

 ***

-##  Multi-Blockchain Swap Process with MUWP
+##  Multi-Path Swap Process with MUWP for Stellar

 This sequence diagram illustrates the process a user goes through to perform a token swap using MUWP.
-MUWP  facilitates swaps across various blockchains by finding the most optimal route for the user's desired exchange.
+MUWP  facilitates swaps across various blockchains by finding the most optimal route for the user's XLM.

 Here's a breakdown of each step: